HANKSOONG/qwen-quantization-benchmark/README.md

 | INT8      | "...without significantly **reducing** their performance..."    |
 | NF4 4-bit | "...without significantly compromising their **accuracy**..."   |

-The wording varies slightly but the meaning is identical.
-This is expected: quantization introduces small numerical errors per weight ($W_{quant} = \text{round}(W/s) \times s$), and these errors accumulate through the 28 transformer layers, occasionally shifting which token ranks highest in logit space.
-Once a single token diverges, the rest of the generation follows a different (but equally valid) path — a classic **butterfly effect in autoregressive decoding**.
+The wording varies slightly, but the meaning is identical.
+This indicates that quantization introduces tiny data errors into each weight, and these errors can occasionally change the highest-ranking token.
 No semantic degradation was observed in any of the 9 inference runs.

 ### 2. Why is INT8 *slower* than NF4 — despite being higher precision?